 d) Kotak Mahindra Life Insurance Ltd.:- The details of investments maintained by Kotak Mahindra Life Insurance Ltd. are not available and have therefore not been disclosed.

 Valuations are based on certain assumptions, which are dynamic in nature and vary over time.
-As such company is exposed to various risks as follow -
+As such the Company is exposed to various risks as follow:

 A) Salary Increases- Actual salary increases will increase the Plan's liability.
 Increase in salary increase rate assumption in future valuations will also increase the liability.